 Tests have shown that the harness, harness adjustment and the pilot's position in the harness have a noticeable effect on a glider's flight behaviour, particularly the height of the attachment points and their separation distance.
-The general rule is that
+The general rule is that the lower the attachment point, the more agile the paraglider.

-Use of harnesses without seat board can result in flight behaviour which differs from the behaviour observed during flight testing.
+Using a harness without seat board can also result in flight behaviour which differs from the behaviour observed during flight testing, so too using reserves in front containers.